heavygee/hello-dalle-discordbot/README.md

 ## Features
 - Automatically welcome new members with a custom image.
 - Generate images using DALL-E and re-upload to Discord to avoid expiration.
+- **Wildcard Feature**: Introduces variability in the prompts with a configurable chance of using an alternate prompt (default is 0% / disabled.
+99 is max for 99% likely)

 ## Installation